 I got in a car accident last week and totaled my pickup.
 I really loved that truck too, it was a great truck.
-I got a new truck and I really like the new one, but I didn’t write this post to talk about trucks.
+I got a new truck with the help of my car accident lawyer that helped me win the case and I really like the new one, but I didn’t write this post to talk about trucks.
 I want to talk about compassion, and how I have seen compassion.
 I found something extremely disturbing.
 This is a trend I have seen in church, in community and on blogs, and it’s really starting to disturb me.
 Compassion comes from the world in much greater supply than it does from God’s people.

 When I have had bad things happen, the world that doesn’t know Jesus has shown support and sympathy.
 The people of God have been more prone to the attitude of “suck it up”.
 I am reminded often of Job’s friends, and people tell me how much I deserve any hard time I am going through.
 I have seen the church devour their wounded, cast judgement on the hurting in the world, and just generally show an attitude of heartlessness.

 Jesus tells His disciples to love one another.
 In John 13:35, Jesus says: “By this all people will know that you are my disciples, if you have love for one another.”
 If I will know a disciple by his love, then it makes me question if there are many disciples in the church.
 So often the church is ready to tell people how to live, tell the down and out to get a job and be responsible.
 They tell the hurting to suck it up and just have faith.
 They tell those who mourn that they need to get over it and tell the depressed that they are weak.